z-------------/suitchi/README.md

 When a match is found, the processed value of the corresponding `Value` is returned.

+If no match is found, `undefined` is returned.

 #### `Case`

 If a function, it is called with `expression` and matches if it returns `true`.